 Policy statements can also be used to define acceptable and unacceptable behaviors (For example, “Employees are not permitted to use company systems to download or email objectionable content, such as jokes, chain letters, pornographic materials or other specific file types that are more susceptible to viruses and malicious programs”).
 Including this type of guideline in an information security policy helps a company limit its risk and propagates positive behaviors which contribute to a safer, more secure computing environment for employees to work and conduct their daily business.

-Protecting the data that we work with every day requires persistent awareness.
 As loss prevention professionals, we are exposed to an array of sensitive information every single day.
-In addition to investigative data and other case-sensitive information, we often have access to financial data, confidential records, personnel files, sensitive statistical data, contracts, research information and a host of other vital company assets.
+In addition to investigative data and other case-sensitive information, we often have access to financial data, confidential records, sensitive personnel files, contracts, research information and a host of other vital company assets.
 Every piece of data that we access must be perceived as important and considered a valuable asset, and we must always remain concerned about the safety and integrity of that data.

 Other security tips that we should follow on a daily basis might include:

 - Keep operating systems updated as necessary and appropriate.
 The newest version of any operating system is generally the safest.
-Protect systems by downloading the latest security updates to limit vulnerabilities.
+Perform the latest security updates to limit vulnerabilities.

 - Install firewalls on computer systems.
 A firewall is a combination of software and/or hardware that provides a protective barrier between a computer or computer network and the public Internet.
 It protects your online gateway and blocks unauthorized access to your computer or network.